Prelude to the 2012 Republican Party presidential primaries: Fall: Debate season

 Cain unequivocally denied all sexual misconduct charges on national television.
 Using vocal tone technology available to law enforcement, a private investigator determined that Cain was telling the truth about one accuser.
 The Associated Press revealed that another accuser had a history of making workplace allegations for legal settlements, and no others had come forward to publicly corroborate their stories.
 A fourth woman told the press that she had a 13-year extramarital affair with Cain, and that the two had been having a sexual relationship up until the start of his presidential campaign.
 Cain denied that he had had an affair with the fourth woman, but her story was particularly damaging because Cain's wife did not know that he was financially supporting the woman.
 On December 3, 2011, Cain suspended his campaign.

 Gingrich engaged in a pattern of challenging debate moderators for the wording and time limits of their questions, and invoked Reagan's Commandment, vowing to restrain from negative campaigning.
 He later seemed to change his position on that and became one of the most negative campaigners to date, mainly attacking governor Mitt Romney.
 Gingrich repeatedly complimented Rick Santorum trying to team up against Romney trying to sell himself as unifying the party.
 By December 2011, Gingrich became frontrunner and was attacked by the media and his rivals for his past work with Freddie Mac.
 Romney argued that Gingrich should return money he was paid for work for Freddie Mac, a government-sponsored enterprise that was unpopular for its role in the United States housing bubble.
 Gingrich defended his work with Freddie Mac, saying that he supported efforts to increase home ownership and denied doing any lobbying.
 Gingrich fired back at Romney, who called him a career politician, telling him the "only reason you didn't become a career politician is you lost to Teddy Kennedy".

+Romney's attacks intensified on Gingrich, as he said he was too "zany" and "unreliable" in his personal temperament to be President.
 Gingrich pointed out that Romney had made money from "bankrupting companies and laying off employees", a reference to Romney's business practices as head of Bain Capital.
 A New York Times story featured Gingrich's record on health care, finding that he supported bailout monies that funded electronic health records, and often sided with Democrats such as Tom Daschle and Hillary Clinton on Medicare's expansion for prescription drug benefits.